Trilha-pixel/realcarnes-catalog-95442/replit.md

 **Framework & Build System**
 - React 18.3+ with TypeScript for type safety
-- Vite as the build tool and dev server, configured for Replit hosting (ports 5000, .repl.co and .replit.dev hosts)
+- Vite as the build tool and dev server, configured for Replit hosting:
+  - Port 5000 (host: 0.0.0.0)
+  - allowedHosts: true (permits all Replit domains: .replit.dev, .repl.co)
+  - HMR configured for Replit proxy (wss:// protocol on port 443)
 - React Router for client-side routing with separate routes for public pages and admin panel
 - Component-based architecture with clear separation between layout, UI, and feature components